dgraph-io/dgraph-docs/content/deploy/dgraph-administration.md

 ##### Azure Blob Storage

 You can use [Azure Blob Storage](https://azure.microsoft.com/services/storage/blobs/) through the [MinIO Azure Gateway](https://docs.min.io/docs/minio-gateway-for-azure.html).
 You need to configure a [storage account](https://docs.microsoft.com/azure/storage/common/storage-account-overview) and a Blob [container](https://docs.microsoft.com/azure/storage/blobs/storage-blobs-introduction#containers) to organize the blobs.
-The name of the blob container should be the same as the name of the storage bucket you use when specifying the destination.
+The name of the blob container is what you use for `<bucket-name>` when specifying the `destination` in the GraphQL mutation.

 For MinIO configuration, you will need to [retrieve storage accounts keys](https://docs.microsoft.com/azure/storage/common/storage-account-keys-manage).
 The [MinIO Azure Gateway](https://docs.min.io/docs/minio-gateway-for-azure.html) will use `MINIO_ACCESS_KEY` and `MINIO_SECRET_KEY` to correspond to Azure Storage Account `AccountName` and `AccountKey`.